jfodera/Weather-Music/lab4/README.md

 Promt 8: Why did the show more info button go away, Add it back!
 How I used it: Concatenaated new section to the styles.css, updated the index.php with a full copy and paste

-Promt 9:
+Promt 9: Put the Pick a school button and description on a higher row than the current weather and suggested spotify playlists.
+Put the show more info Button on a lower row than the current weather and suggested spotify playlists.
-How I used it:
+How I used it: Pasted in only the index.html

-Promt 11:
-How I used it:
+Promt 11: list what the entire css file should currently be How I used it: pasted in whole new css

 Promt 12:
 How I used it: